 Aramith Premium Belgian Pool Ball Set – Click here to view on Amazon

 Their Premier Belgian Pool Ball Set has the classic numbers in the stripes instead.
 The font, numbers are all the same as the Crown Standard version.

 Generally speaking, even aged and faded Aramith pool balls have accurate colors.
 If you noticed that the colors are way off and have inaccuracies then there is a great chance that the set is a knockoff.

 This may be the most effective way to figure out what your pool balls are.
 If you can’t find the picture online or in a magazine, you can ask your local billiards club about it.
 Ideally, you should send a photo of the balls to Aramith but we can’t guarantee that their customer service department will respond.

 2. Got some help from different Billiards forums

 Hooray, there are websites and forums that cater to pool/billiards players!
 When it comes to pool or billiards forums, the internet is exceptionally friendly and prompt.
+They can even help you how to maintain your pool ball sets.
 If you’ve found your Aramith pool ball set a little mysterious so far, then be sure to post on billiards forums and join the discussion.
 You’ll be amazed at how quickly you can register and post your questions about Aramith.
 Here are some popular billiards forum: